prathimacode-hub/prathimacode-hub/README.md

 - **WEBINARS** 📺
   - Data Centres on the Edge : Emerging Trends in Edge Data Center Architecture by HCL
   - Scaling Innovation : How to Reap the Benefit of Good Ideas by Capgemini
+  - Arduino Day Event conducted by Talent Eve on the ocassion of World Arduino Day, 2021.
 - **WORKSHOPS** 🔭
   - IOT Workshop by Cisco
   - Machine Learning Workshop by Kaggle